digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ![Tekton Events Listening Overview](assets/images/tekton_event_listener_overview.png)

-In this blueprint you will use Tekton EventListeners and Triggers to respond to GitHub push events, and trigger the CI/CD pipeline used to build and deploy your custom application.
+In this blueprint, you will use Tekton EventListeners and Triggers to respond to GitHub push events, and trigger the CI/CD pipeline used to build and deploy your custom application.

 Please visit the [official project page](https://tekton.dev/docs/triggers) for more information and details about Tekton EventListener and Triggers.